WT000/Bank-Simulator/README.md

 Space out code where needed, make sure it's readable to everyone as we're working on this as a group!

 Comment your code.

-# TODO (will be removed)
-GitHub actions to automatically build maven and run tests on push